aloisiusStephen/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User enters command to rename tag "A" to "B".
+2. AddressBook requests for confirmation of change from "A" to "B".
+3. User confirms change.
+4. AddressBook renames tag from "A" to "B" and displays the change.
+Use case ends.

+**Extensions**
+1a.
+User enters command to rename tag without further input

+> 1a1.
+AddressBook prints help message for rename tag command.
+> 1a2.
+User enters new command.
+> Steps 1a1-1a2 are repeated until the command is recognized.
+> Use case resumes from step 2

+2a.
+AddressBook detects that tag "A" does not exist

+> 2a1.
+AddressBook warns that tag "A" does not exist.
+> 2a2.
+User enters new command.
+> Steps 2a1-2a2 are repeated until the command is recognized.
+> Use case resumes from step 2

+3a.
+User reject confirmation.

+> Use case Ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.